Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

 ## Deployment

-### GitHub Pages
+### GitHub

-The project is run on GitHub, but deployed to Heroku:
+The project is run on GitHub, but deployed to Heroku and uses MongeDB for the database:

 ### Forking the GitHub Repository